 Dyslexia is a learning difficulty that impairs a person’s ability to read and write.
+The exact reason dyslexia happens is unclear, though there may be a genetic link.

 Dyslexia involves the ways that the brain processes graphic symbols and the sounds of words.
 It commonly affects word recognition, spelling, and the ability to match letters to sounds.